top of page

 The government has a guide specifically for this: Change your sole trader business to a company.

-So if you are early in business, starting as a sole trader does not lock you in forever.
+So if I am early in business, starting as a sole trader does not lock me in forever.
 But changing later should still be done carefully so registrations, tax obligations, contracts, and business assets are handled properly.

 The wrong move is choosing based on one random rule, one tax myth, or what worked for someone else in a completely different situation.